 The objective of this course is to introduce the principles of pollution prevention, environmentally benign products and processes, and manufacturing systems.
 The course provides a thorough foundation in pollution prevention concepts and methods.
 Engineers and scientists are given the tools to incorporate environmental consequences into decision-making.
 Sources of pollution and its consequences are detailed.
-Focus includes sources and minimization of industrial pollution prevention plans; technological means for minimizing the use of water, energy, and reagents in manufacturing; and tools for achieving a sustainable society.
+Focus includes sources and minimization of industrial pollution; methodology for life-cycle assessments and developing successful pollution prevention plans; technological means for minimizing the use of water, energy, and reagents in manufacturing; and tools for achieving a sustainable society.
 Materials selection, process and product design, and packaging are also addressed.
 3 hours lecture; 3 semester hours.